Our Founder

 Chairman and CEO of Chobani

 Hamdi Ulukaya was raised in a dairy-farming family in a small village in eastern Turkey.
-After moving to the United States, he launched Chobani in 2007 with the mission and vision of making good-quality food more accessible.
-Five years after selling the first cup of yogurt, Chobani was a billion-dollar brand, and today is the #1 selling yogurt brand in the U.S. The company has since expanded to an innovative modern food portfolio, adding dairy and plant-based creamers, oat milk, coffee and probiotic drinks.
+After moving to the United States, he founded Chobani in 2005 with the mission and vision of making high-quality food more accessible.
+Five years after selling the first cup of yogurt, Chobani was a billion-dollar brand, and today is the #1 selling yogurt brand in the U.S. The company has since expanded to an innovative modern food portfolio, adding creamers and oat milk.
+In 2023 Chobani acquired La Colombe, a leading coffee roaster with a shared commitment to quality, craftmanship and impact.
+As a result, the Company began selling cold-pressed espresso and lattes on tap at 32 cafes, as well as Ready to Drink (RTD) coffee beverages at retail.

 Become a Member